shik4rishuffle/adalpha/Documentation.md

   ### 12/03/19
   - add in front-authentication method for navigation
   - add in cookie functionality for staying logged in
+  - handle log out functionality

+  @TODO: fix the redirecting issue with cookies

+  ### 14/03/19
   - handle login success/fails
-  - handle log out functionality

-  Need to fix the redirecting issue with cookies